 Centre for Peace and Global Studies

-We have recently established a Centre for Peace and Global Studies to bring 21st Century Quakerism to life.
+We established a Centre for Peace and Global Studies to bring 21st Century Quakerism to life.
 Within the curriculum and throughout the school we encourage students to look into the community and the wider world.

 Working for the community